-3) CURRENT ACCOUNT
+2) CURRENT ACCOUNT

-- Any resident individual- single accounts, two or more individuals in joint accounts, Associations, Limited companies, Religious Institutions, Educational Institutions, Charitable Institutions, clubs etc., are eligible for this account. - Payments can be done unlimited number of times. - Funds can be remitted from any part of the country to the corresponding account. - Overdraft facility will be available. - o Internet banking facility is available.
+- Any resident individual- single accounts, two or more individuals in joint accounts, Associations, Limited companies, Religious Institutions, Educational Institutions, Charitable Institutions, clubs etc., are eligible for this account. - o Payments can be done unlimited number of times. - Funds can be remitted from any part of the country to the corresponding account. - o Overdraft facility will be available. - o Internet banking facility is available.

-4) RECURRING DEPOSIT ACCOUNT

-CUMULATIVE DEPOSIT SCHEME
+3) RECURRING DEPOSIT ACCOUNT CUMULATIVE DEPOSIT SCHEME

-- o Any resident individual- single accounts, two or more individuals in joint accounts, Associations, clubs, Institutions/Agencies specifically permitted by the RBI etc., are eligible to open this account in single/joint names. - Periodic/Monthly installments can be for any amount starting from as low as Rs.50/- onwards. - Account can be opened for any period ranging from 6 months to 120 months, in multiple of 1 month. - The amount selected for installment at the start of the scheme will be payable every month.
+- Any resident individual- single accounts, two or more individuals in joint accounts, Associations, clubs, Institutions/Agencies specifically permitted by the RBI etc., are eligible to open this account in single/joint names. - o Periodic/Monthly installments can be for any amount starting from as low as Rs.50/- onwards. - Account can be opened for any period ranging from 6 months to 120 months, in multiple of 1 month. - The amount selected for installment at the start of the scheme will be payable every month. - o The number of installments once fixed, cannot be altered. - o Approved rate of interest is compounded every quarter. - The amount after maturity will be paid to customers one month after the deposit of the last installment. - Pass book will be given to the depositor. - TDS will be applicable on the interest, as per the latest changes in the Income Tax Act on cumulative deposits also.